 All over the world, throughout history and today, gold is money.
-The ancient philosopher Aristotle wrote that money must be durable, divisible, consistent, convenient and posses value in itself.
+The ancient philosopher Aristotle wrote that money must be durable, divisible, consistent, and convenient and possess value in itself.
 Gold meets all of these characteristics.
 While the relationship between the value of the U.S. dollar and gold is important, the dollar is not the only factor that affects the price of the prized metal.
 Interest rates also affect the price of gold.
-Gold does not yield interest in itself; therefore, it must compete with interest bearing assets for demand.
+Gold does not yield interest in itself; therefore, it must compete with interest-bearing assets for demand.

 There is also a psychological factor attached to the value of gold.
 The price of gold is often sensitive to the overall perceived value of fiat or paper currencies in general terms.
 During times of fear or geopolitical turmoil, the price of the historic metal tends to rise as faith in governments falls.
 During times of calm, the price of gold tends to fall.
 As perhaps the world's oldest and most storied currency, gold is an important barometer in terms of global economic and political well-being.